S3 method for class 'character'

 Details

-To choose an ordering, each unique identifier is split into three components: an initial WT (if present), a final numeric value, and any other content in between these two.
-Then, the identifiers are sorted according to these three values, in order of WT -> other content -> numeric value.
-Note that initial WT values will be converted to WT regardless of their capitalization.
+To choose an ordering, each unique identifier is split into three components: an initial control_group_name (if present), a final numeric value, and any other content in between these two.
+Then, the identifiers are sorted according to these three values, in order of control_group_name -> other content -> numeric value.
+Note that capitalization of any initial control_group_name values will be standardized to match the user-specified version.

 This system works well with identifiers that represent genotypes/events, or that combine genotype/event with a replicate number.